Realizing Immersive Communications in Human Digital Twin by Edge Computing Empowered Tactile Internet: Visions and Case Study

 Abstract

-Tactile Internet (TI), with the capability of providing multisensory haptic human-machine interactions, is envisioned as a key enabling technology for an emerging application, called human digital twin (HDT).
-HDT is expected to revolutionize the human lifestyle and prompts the development of Metaverse.
-However, the realization of HDT poses stringent demands on pervasive connectivity, real-time feedback, high-fidelity modeling and ultra-high reliability (between physical and virtual spaces), which can hardly be met by TI only.
-In this article, we thus shed light on the design of edge computing empowered TI (ECoTI) for HDT.
-Aiming at offering strong interactions and extremely immersive quality of experience, we introduce the system architecture of ECoTI for HDT, and analyze its major design requirements and challenges.
+Human digital twin (HDT) is expected to revolutionize the future human lifestyle and prompt the development of advanced human-centric applications (e.g., Metaverse) by bridging physical and virtual spaces.
+However, the fulfillment of HDT poses stringent demands on the pervasive connectivity, real-time feedback, multi-modal data transmission and ultra-high reliability, which urge the need of enabling immersive communications.
+In this article, we shed light on the design of an immersive communication framework for HDT by edge computing empowered tactile Internet (namely IC-HDT-ECoTI).
+Aiming at offering strong interactions and extremely immersive quality of experience, we introduce the system architecture of IC-HDT-ECoTI, and analyze its major design requirements and challenges.
 Moreover, we present core guidelines and detailed steps for system implementations.
-In addition, we conduct an experimental study based on our recently built testbed, which shows a particular use case of ECoTI for HDT in physical therapy, and the results indicate that the proposed framework, i.e., ECoTI, can significantly improve the effectiveness of the system.
+In addition, we conduct an experimental study based on our recently built testbed, which shows a particular use case of IC-HDT-ECoTI in physical therapy, and the obtained results indicate that the proposed framework can significantly improve the effectiveness of the system.
 Finally, we conclude this article with a brief discussion of open issues and future directions.

 Publication